Taciann62/OIBSIP-Data-Analysis-/Retail Sales Data 2023.README.md

 ## Introduction

-This data analytics project was completed as part of the Oasis Infobyte internship program (December Batch 2025).
+This data analytics project was completed as part of the Oasis Infobyte internship program requirements (December Batch 2025).
 The data was provided by the team through an open-source data platform, Kaggle.
 It contains a sales record of a retail store from 2023, alongside key fields such as Customer Gender, Product Name, Age, Product type, and the amount and Quantity purchased by each customer.

 ### Project Overview